-As a borrower, you are indebted to the owner of whatever it is you’ve borrowed.
+If you are a borrower, you are indebted to the owner of whatever it is you’ve borrowed.
 This should be incentive for you to care for the item as if it were your own.
 Returning it in a timely manner and good condition will ensure the lender regards you as responsible and trustworthy.

 You are also entrusted to:

 When it comes to borrowing from close friends and family, never assume anything.
-They are human, too, and may have personal rules on lending that you are unaware of.

 Even though husbands, wives, and domestic partners definitely enjoy benefits of companionship and a sense of sharing, they still may have things they consider exclusively theirs.

 The same is true of other family members.
 You may have a very close relationship, perhaps live in the same household, but assumptions on borrowing can easily lead to a necessary apology.
 “Oh!
 I didn’t think you’d mind,” won’t always get you very far.

 Be willing to make up for any mistakes you make.
 For instance, if your sister said you could borrow one of her jackets and you take her favorite one, only to return it damaged, you’ll need more than an apology.
 Take her shopping for a new jacket – and a little bonding time.